In this chapter, you will look at sitting position, instrument holding, and right-hand technique.

 Holding the ʻUkulele

-How you sit and hold the ʻukulele has a major influence on the quality of your playing.
-A good sitting position begins with good posture:
+How you sit and hold the ʻukulele has a major influence on your playing.
+A good sitting position begins with proper posture:

 Sit up straight on the front half of the seat with both feet on the floor.